eisenzopf/redactomatic/README.md

     redactor:
       model-class: redact.RedactorRegex
       text:
-        regex: {regex inline}
+        regex: '\d{1-3}\.com'
-        regex-id: {regex rule-id}
+        regex-id: my-rule-id
-        group: {regex pattern match group}
-        flags: {regex pattern match flags (raw integer mask}}
+        group: my-named-group
+        flags: [ ASCII, IGNORECASE, ... ]
       voice:
         {as per text}
 ```

 The `redact.RedactorRegex` class uses a regular expression to match the entity.
 The regular expression can be specified via a `regex ` inline pattern, or be a shared rule  with the `rule-id` key in the `regex `section.
 By default the whole rule has to match, but the matching `group `can be specified which can be a numbered group or a named group (using PCRE naming).

-Flags for the regular expression match can be specified via the flag value.
-This needs to be the integer mask for the required combination of flags currently.
-By default the mask value for `regex.IGNORECASE` is used.
+Flags for the regular expression match can be specified via the `flags`value.
+This is a list of items as given below .
+By default  [ IGNORECASE ] is used.

+- ASCII, A,

+- IGNORECASE, I,

+- MULTILINE, M,

+- DOTALL, S,

+- VERBOSE, X,

+- LOCALE, L

 If a list of regular expressions is specified then the redactor will attempt to match the given text against each of the patterns in turn.
 The matching is done in the order that the list is defined and any matching text is redacted once it is found.
 Matching text does not stop any subsequent patterns from also being matched on the text.
 For example if a pair of patterns is specified then a given text may match one of the patters in one part of the text and the other pattern in another part of the same text.
 The two matching sections cannot overlap.